 Valero Energy Corp.
-(VLO), the third- biggest U.S. ethanol producer, resumed output at an Albion, Nebraska, plant because it’s now profitable to make the biofuel.
+(VLO:US), the third- biggest U.S. ethanol producer, resumed output at an Albion, Nebraska, plant because it’s now profitable to make the biofuel.

 The company idled the mill, along with one in Linden, Nebraska, and another in Bloomingburg, Ohio, after high corn prices amid the worst U.S. drought since the 1930s raised production costs.